michaelmworthington/nexus-rundeck-plugin/README.md

 * Nexus-rundeck-plugin: https://github.com/moifort/nexus-rundeck-plugin/releases/download/2.11.1-01/rundeck-nexus-plugin-2.11.1-01-bundle.zip

 # How to
-On the Nexus application, in my case I use a docker "sonatype/nexus" image, more information here: https://registry.hub.docker.com/u/sonatype/nexus/.
+On Nexus application, in my case I use a docker "sonatype/nexus" image, more information here: https://registry.hub.docker.com/u/sonatype/nexus/.

 1. Put the folder rundeck-nexus-plugin-2.11.1-01 in the plugin Nexus folder.
 Your folder must be like: ```/YourNexusAppFolder/plugin-repository/rundeck-nexus-plugin-2.11.1-01/```
 2. Restart your Nexus.